AndreaCaldiroli/ATES-Code/README.md

 The post-processed profile are written on the `$MAIN/output/Hydro_ioniz_adv.txt` and `$MAIN/output/Ion_species_adv.txt` files.
 The data are formatted as the `$MAIN/output/Hydro_ioniz.txt` and `$MAIN/output/Ion_species.txt` files.

 If the `Load IC` flag is active in the input window, the code automatically chooses the last saved `$MAIN/output/Hydro_ioniz.txt` and `$MAIN/output/Ion_species.txt`files in the `$MAIN/output` directory and copies them onto two new files named, by default,`$MAIN/output/Hydro_ioniz_IC.txt` and `$MAIN/output/Ion_species_IC.txt`, which are loaded by the code.
 For the writing/reading formats consult the `$MAIN/src/modules/file_IO/load_IC.f90` and `$MAIN/src/modules/file_IO/write_output.f90` files.

-Finally, a python script called `$MAIN/python_plots.py` is also available for live plots.